Skip to main content

 Why it matters now

-AI has made generic marketing cheaper, faster, and less useful.
-Every company can produce more content, more campaigns, and more variants; fewer can make a sharp decision about where they belong in the customer’s mind and budget.
+Generic marketing is cheaper and faster to produce than it has ever been.
+Every company can ship more content, more campaigns, and more variants; fewer can make a sharp decision about where they belong in the customer's mind and budget.

 Long sales cycles